Why Grantmakers Are Getting Tougher With Nonprofits

 Planned Giving: A Litmus Test for Responsible Nonprofits

-Community foundations are looking for nonprofits that understand one fundamental truth: longevity matters.
+Community foundations and major donors are looking for nonprofits that understand one fundamental truth: longevity matters.
 And one of the best indicators of long-term thinking is whether an organization is serious about planned giving.

 A nonprofit that invests in planned giving is demonstrating: